openid/sharedsignals/openid-sharedsignals-eventdef-specification-1_0.md

 : REQUIRED JSON object: Object that defines the keys in the JSON data that are being validated.
 Normative Validation Keyword.

+The following is a non-normative example of a JSON Schema document for a CAEP event.
 ~~~ json
 {
   "$schema": "https://json-schema.org/draft/2020-12/schema",